 The central theme of the CMB program is to provide a rich experience at the forefront of modern biology focusing on collaborative research between students and investigators across the UVM campus.
-Currently the CMB program has over 50 students and 81 faculty from 16 departments.
+Currently the CMB program has 59 students and 83 faculty from 16 departments.

 Our program is unique in its multi- and interdisciplinary nature that is not constricted by the boundaries of a typical size department–based program.
 The CMB curriculum is designed to provide flexibility.
 The number of required courses are kept to a minimum, yet still provide access to a diverse array of topics that can be tailored to the student according to his or her interests.
 In this way we provide the best possible training to prepare students to succeed in their future endeavors.
 We also encourage students to attend offsite training to broaden their academic and research knowledge.
 Here are just some of the offsite training that our students have recently attended:

 - University of Illinois Center for the Physics of Living Cells (CPLC) summer course on single-molecule FIONA

 - University of Illinois Center for the Physics of Living Cells (CPLC) summer course on single-molecule FRET (smFRET)

 - Jackson Labs in Bar Harbor, Maine 54th/55th short course on Experimental and Mammalian Genetics